5 Sources

 Source: HuffPost

-A crucial issue raised by Oliver is the exploitation of real artists' work.
-AI models are often trained on content scraped from the internet, including artworks, books, and music, without compensating the original creators.
-This leads to a situation where "someone's hard work was stolen in order to create it [AI slop]" 2.
+A significant issue raised by Oliver is the exploitation of real artists' work.
+AI models are often trained on content scraped from the internet, including artworks, without compensating the original creators 3.
+This practice undercuts the value of genuine artistic effort and raises serious ethical questions about the AI industry.

 Source: Digital Trends